Label84/linkarctic-api-docs/endpoints/bookmarks.md

 # Bookmarks

-Bookmark is an item that you want to add to the list.
+Bookmark is an item that you want to add to the board.
 The bookmark description can consist of one-or more sentences and can include one-or more URLs.

 - [List bookmarks](#list-bookmarks)
 - [Get bookmark](#get-bookmark)